Eram Garden: History

 The current garden and its pavilions were designed and built in the 19th century, during the Qajar era.
-The garden was established in 1824 by Muhammad Qoli Khan Ilkhani, the chief of the Qashqa'i tribe.
+The garden was established in 1824 by Muhammad Qoli Khan Ilkhani, the chief of the Qashqai tribe.
 At this time, it included a three-story residential pavilion with a front porch supported by two columns.
 The estate was later sold to Nasir ol-Molk, who commissioned the architect Muhammad Hasan (the same architect who worked on the Nasir-ol-Molk Mosque) to rebuild the pavilion in its current form between 1875 and 1897.

 Today, Eram Garden is part of the Shiraz Botanical Garden of Shiraz University.
 It is open to the public as a historic landscape garden.
-They are a World Heritage Site and protected by Iran's Cultural Heritage Organization.
+They are a World Heritage Site and protected by Iran's Ministry of Cultural Heritage, Tourism and Handicrafts.